gitamachchhar/MyPlans/README.md

 MyPlans app
 =================================

-This app contains 2 screens, plans list and plans details.
-Plan list have title of the plan and details screen can store TODO list.
+This app contains 2 screens, planslist, and plansdetails.
+The plan list has the plan title and the details screen can store the TODO list.

 Compose + Flow + MVVM + Room Database + navigation